 But are we stuck?
 Are we actually supposed to get out and leave the country?
 Some things point to this.
 Mom said that God once asked her a question.
 “What would you do if you knew you lived in Nazi Germany before it happened?”
 He asked.
 “I would leave,” she replied.

-For me, it was all those times opening up in the Bible and reading about the destruction of mystery Babylon and how we are supposed to “leave, flee, go out of” her and escape her falling.
-In the hotel room when were we visiting Hilton Head Island, I started researching what country we should go to and Mom said she felt like it was supposed to be me who started the research.
-I have possible, though small, contacts in Mexico, Guatemala, Nicaragua, Brazil, and Ecuador.
-Strength for the Journey guy is in Panama and Corinna’s family is in Peru.
+For me, it was all those times opening up in the Bible and reading about the destruction of mystery Babylon (which in my opinion is now the USA) and how we are supposed to “leave, flee, go out of” her and escape her falling.
+In the hotel room when were we visiting Hilton Head Island, I started researching what country we should go to.
+I have friends and some, though small, contacts in Mexico, Guatemala, Nicaragua, Brazil, and Ecuador.

 Could I even handle it down there?
 Am I kidding myself?